 - Create a pinnable image that leads straight to the challenge signup

 Growing your email list does not have to be complicated.
-You can create something as simple as a checklist or tip sheet or something more substantial like an ebook or a daily challenge to attract readers to give you their email address.
+You can create something as simple as a checklist, tip sheet, or something more substantial like an ebook or a daily challenge to attract readers to give you their email addresses.
 Challenges are particularly fun ways to go deep into a topic that will help your reader solve a problem in their lives.
-By providing daily encouragement and advice, you become an authority on the topic and earn your reader’s trust and turn them from readers into loyal fans.
+By providing daily encouragement and advice, you become an authority on the topic, earn your reader’s trust, and turn them from readers into loyal fans.

 Let's keep the conversation going ...